 Common side effects of Soya Lecithin may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before using Soya Lecithin, talk to your healthcare provider.
 You may not be able to use Soya Lecithin if you have certain medical conditions.

 Ask a doctor before using Soya Soya Lecithin if you are pregnant or breastfeeding.

 Do not give any herbal/health supplement to a child without medical advice.

 When considering the use of herbal supplements, seek the advice of your doctor.
 You may also consider consulting a practitioner who is trained in the use of herbal/health supplements.

-If you choose to use lecithin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
+If you choose to use Soya Lecithin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
 Do not use more of this product than is recommended on the label.

 Store at room temperature away from moisture and heat.